 Se desideri veder tradotto questo post in italiano, segui le indicazioni presenti in un mio precedente post (Come veder tradotta una pagina di un sito nella propria lingua madre).

-This is an update of an old post of 2015, where I give some more details and add news related to how to get a remote control of a PC, not only in a local network but even from Internet, possibly for getting a remote assistance from a trusted skilled user.
+This post is an update of an old one of 2015, where I give some more details and add news related to how to get a remote control of a PC, not only in a local network but even from Internet, possibly for getting a remote assistance from a trusted skilled user.

 Sometime, using a PC, you need to give/get a help from remote!
 As its predecessors, Windows 10 includes a cool Remote Assistance feature, that allows you to seek the help of a friend/technician in setting up your computer over Internet.
 I know that there are several alternatives to Microsoft Remote Assistance (e.g. TeamViewer) … but why install another SW when that functionality is already embedded in the OS and it is free?